IBM/aspera-cli/README.md

 It is essentially the same procedure, but instead of retrieving files from internet, one copies the files from a machine with internet access, and then install from those archives:

-- Download the `exe` ruby installer from <https://rubyinstaller.org/downloads/>
+- Download the `exe` Ruby installer from <https://rubyinstaller.org/downloads/>

   ```bash
   v=$(curl -s https://rubyinstaller.org/downloads/|sed -nEe 's|.*(https://.*/releases/download/.*exe).*|\1|p'|head -n 1)